AriFordsham/GHCWiki/plugins/type-checker.md

 This is similar to `sfMatchFam`, which gives the definition of built-in type families like `(+)`.
 However, it would be invoked only in `matchFam`, rather than `reduceTyFamApp_maybe`, to save having to load plugins at all the call sites of the latter.
 Thus plugin-defined type families would reduce in the constraint solver, but not necessarily elsewhere.

-**Richard:** This makes me uncomfortable, in exactly the same way that I was made to feel uncomfortable in the comments starting with [comment:4:ticket:9840](https://gitlab.haskell.org//ghc/ghc/issues/9840).
+**Richard:** This makes me uncomfortable, in exactly the same way that I was made to feel uncomfortable in the comments starting with [comment:4:ticket:9840](https://gitlab.haskell.org/ghc/ghc/issues/9840).
 The fact that the new, (what I will call) *external* type families will behave differently than internal type families is further evidence that something is amiss.
 (The difference in behavior I'm referring to is the difference between `matchFam` and `reduceTyFamApp_maybe`.)
-This, of course, ties into [\#9636](https://gitlab.haskell.org//ghc/ghc/issues/9636) as well and to some of the more esoteric issues that cropped up while working on [\#6018](https://gitlab.haskell.org//ghc/ghc/issues/6018)/[ Phab:D202](https://phabricator.haskell.org/D202) and perhaps even [\#10327](https://gitlab.haskell.org//ghc/ghc/issues/10327).
+This, of course, ties into [\#9636](https://gitlab.haskell.org/ghc/ghc/issues/9636) as well and to some of the more esoteric issues that cropped up while working on [\#6018](https://gitlab.haskell.org/ghc/ghc/issues/6018)/[Phab:D202](https://phabricator.haskell.org/D202) and perhaps even [\#10327](https://gitlab.haskell.org/ghc/ghc/issues/10327).
 I would love to approach this problem with the idea of making broader changes instead of looking for a minimal change just to support typechecker plugins better. **End Richard**

 ### Implemented: Embedding CoreExpr in EvTerm

 At the moment, the `EvTerm` type used to represent evidence for constraints is quite restricted.
 In particular, it permits a selection of special cases (e.g. `EvLit`, `EvCallStack`, `EvTypeable`) but does not permit general `CoreExpr`s.
 This makes it difficult to constraint evidence for typeclass constraints, because they must use `EvDFunApp` with an existing dfun, rather than generating a dictionary directly.
-See [ "EvTerms and how they are used" on ghc-devs](https://mail.haskell.org/pipermail/ghc-devs/2015-February/008414.html) for discussion of this.
+See ["EvTerms and how they are used" on ghc-devs](https://mail.haskell.org/pipermail/ghc-devs/2015-February/008414.html) for discussion of this.

 The plan is to add a constructor `EvCoreExpr CoreExpr` to `EvTerm`, with